$\sigma$-locales in Formal Topology: Abstract

 \section{Abstract}

 A $\sigma$-frame is a poset with countable joins and finite meets in which binary meets distribute over countable joins.
-Aim of this paper is to present $\sigma$-frames, actually $\sigma$-locales, as a branch of Formal Topology, that is, intuitionistic and predicative pointfree topology.
-We show that every $\sigma$-frame $L$ can be presented as the lattice of Lindel\"of elements (those whose covers admit countable subcovers) of a formal topology of a specific kind which, in its turn, corresponds to the free frame over $L$.
-We then give a constructive characterization of the smallest dense $\sigma$-sublocale of a given $\sigma$-locale, thus providing a ``$\sigma$-version'' of a Boolean locale.
+The aim of this paper is to show that $\sigma$-frames, actually $\sigma$-locales, can be seen as a branch of Formal Topology, that is, intuitionistic and predicative point-free topology.
+Every $\sigma$-frame $L$ is the lattice of Lindel\"of elements (those for which each of their covers admits a countable subcover) of a formal topology of a specific kind which, in its turn, is a presentation of the free frame over $L$.
+We then give a constructive characterization of the smallest (strongly) dense $\sigma$-sublocale of a given $\sigma$-locale, thus providing a ``$\sigma$-version'' of a Boolean locale.
+Our development depends on the axiom of countable choice.